SUNY Potsdam encourages you to continue your education through graduate degree programs in 16 disciplines. Apply today!

 The SUNY Potsdam graduate admissions process is a lot like the experience you can expect in each degree program — highly individualized to the applicant and specific to the program of entry.

-Just as graduate programs at SUNY Potsdam continue the College’s tradition of small class sizes and faculty accessibility, The Center for Graduate Studies is dedicated to enhancing the entire graduate student experience, and works with you as you explore Potsdam straight through to graduation.
+Just as graduate programs at SUNY Potsdam continue the College’s tradition of small class sizes and faculty accessibility, the Office of Graduate & Continuing Education is dedicated to enhancing the entire graduate student experience, and works with you as you explore Potsdam straight through to graduation.

 General Graduate Admissions Requirements